EbukaOkoli01/DataAnalytics-Assessment-v2/README.md

 Explanation: -
 This question is my favorite among the four because, back in May when I first attempted this assessment, I interpreted it wrongly.
 That’s why I’ll take a moment to explain what the question wants us to solve.
 The question said customer with NO transaction in last 1 year, that means if we consider for instance this day (2025/11/04) as the last transaction date in the table, last 1 year will be 365days from today's date which is 2024/11/04 this means that any transaction date less than this 2024/11/04 where the confirmed amount is 0 or NULL is what we will be looking out for.
 Below is the step-wise approach I used to solve this task.

-1st step: To find out the last transaction accross the savigs table, I did maximum transaction date in the transaction date column to get 2025-04-18, also, I dated the transaction date back to 1 year ago using DATE_SUB function to get 2024-04-18 which i aliased as Reference_transaction_date.
+1st step: I identified duplicates and remove them from the savings table

-				-- 1st step: identify the transaction date of customers WITH ref_transaction AS
+					-- 1st step: Identify and Remove duplicates from the savings table WITH duplicate_savings AS
 					(
 					SELECT
 							plan_id,
 							owner_id,
+					       DATE_FORMAT(transaction_date, '%Y-%m-%d %H:%i') AS tran_date, -- To truncate our datetime to minute
 					        confirmed_amount,
-								DATE(transaction_date) AS customer_transaction_date,
-								MAX(DATE(transaction_date)) OVER() AS maximum_transaction_date,
-				                DATE_SUB(MAX(DATE(transaction_date)) OVER(), INTERVAL 1 YEAR) AS Reference_transaction_date
+					        ROW_NUMBER() OVER(PARTITION BY owner_id, DATE_FORMAT(transaction_date, '%Y-%m-%d %H:%i'),confirmed_amount ORDER BY confirmed_amount ASC) AS row_cus
 					FROM savings_savingsaccount
 					),
+					clean_savings_table AS
+					(
+					SELECT
+							plan_id,
+							owner_id,
+					        tran_date, -- This is now our new transaction datetime confirmed_amount
+					FROM duplicate_savings
+					WHERE row_cus = 1
+					),
+2nd step: To find out the last transaction accross the newly cleaned savigs table, I did maximum transaction date in the transaction date column to get 2025-04-18, also, I dated the transaction date back to 1 year ago using DATE_SUB function to get 2024-04-18 which i aliased as Reference_transaction_date.

+				-- 2nd step: identify the transaction date of customers ref_transaction AS
+						(
+						SELECT
+								plan_id,
+								owner_id,
+								confirmed_amount,
+								DATE(tran_date) AS customer_transaction_date,
+								MAX(DATE(tran_date)) OVER() AS maximum_transaction_date, -- To get the latest date transaction_date in the table DATE_SUB(MAX(DATE(tran_date)) OVER(), INTERVAL 1 YEAR) AS Reference_transaction_date
+						FROM clean_savings_table
+						),
-2nd step: Once I got those columnns ready in the ref_transaction table, my next step was to get the difference in days between the Reference_transaction_date and customer_transaction_date.
+3rd step: Once I got those columnns ready in the ref_transaction table, my next step was to get the difference in days between the Reference_transaction_date and customer_transaction_date.
 The purpose of doing this is to know the number of days between the two days.
 If the day is less than 365, then it will be within one year transaction however, if it greater than 365 then it out of the 1 year transaction and those are the transaction we want to consider.

-			-- 2nd step: getting the day(s) difference between the reference_transaction_date and transaction_date
+			-- 3rd step: getting the day(s) difference between the reference_transaction_date and transaction_date
 			days_of_transaction AS
 					(
 					SELECT